mbmccormick/mbmccormick.github.io/_posts/2010-09-14-configure-dropbox-to-sync-your-entire-documents-folder.md

 <a href="/images/2012/05/cap.png"><img src="/images/2012/05/cap.png" /></a>

-<p>However, the main reason I&rsquo;m switching is because I love the web interface of Dropbox.
+<p>However, the main reason I'm switching is because I love the web interface of Dropbox.
 Check out my Documents folder, synced to the web in this image:</p>

 <a href="/images/2012/05/cap21.png"><img src="/images/2012/05/cap21.png" /></a>

-<p>Ahh, there&rsquo;s peace once again on my laptop.
+<p>Ahh, there's peace once again on my laptop.
 Dropbox has several different <a href="http://www.dropbox.com/pricing" target="_blank">plans</a> for your backup needs.
 The free plan, which is what I use, gives you 2GB of storage.
 You can also take the tour of Dropbox for an extra 256MB free.
-If you haven&rsquo;t set up an account on Dropbox, do it now.
-You&rsquo;ll thank me later.
+If you haven't set up an account on Dropbox, do it now.
+You'll thank me later.
 Use this <a href="http://www.dropbox.com/referrals/NTQ4NjEzOQ" target="_blank">link</a>, and we'll both get extra space for free.</p>